voidtrance/vortex/docs/Architecture.md

 direct object commands and the `gcode` frontend accepts GCode commands.

-The frontends will parse the input data and after converion, queue the object commands on the emulator's command queue.
-After the command is queue, they can continue processing input data, wait for the command completion or eait for an object event before proceeding.
+The frontends will parse the input data and after converion, queue the object commands on the frontend's command queue.
+After the command is queued, they can continue processing input data, wait for the command completion or wait for an object event before proceeding.

 If needed, frontends are also responsible for sending result data back to the client.

-The base frontend class provides a lot of the boilerplate support like creating the Vortex serial pipe, creating interal objects hodling emulation and object data that is used for object and command lookup, handling the pipe read loop, etc.
+The base frontend class provides a lot of the boilerplate support like creating the Vortex serial pipe, creating interal objects holding emulation and object data that is used for object and command lookup, handling the pipe read loop, etc.